luksaw/training/README.md

 - robotframework-seleniumlibrary	4.2.0
 - selenium	3.141.0
 - IntelliBot plugin for PyCharm (can be installed from Settings/Plugins

+## Clone this repository

+- From Pycharm click "Check out from Version Control -> Git
+- Input URL to this repo
+- Click Clone

 # Steps how to run test
 Follow below instructions to setup virtual environment and run test.